shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Well *you* can't go in."

-"Ok, you go.
+"Hmmm, good point.
+Ok, you go.
 I'll wait here."

 Mudrich went to the workshop, and saw her mother.
 "Mother, what a surprise."